 However, if you want good tech with your grill, and you should, this automation not only is great but also allows you to enjoy more your time with friends and family.

 Z Grills is not there yet when it comes to technology.
 Some of their older models seemed to be a step behind other pellets grills when it came to technology, but the grills have always been solid.

-However, Z Grills’s new models are catching up and are offering WIFI-enabled controllers, mobile apps, and all at, you guessed it, cheaper.
-Sure Z Grills apps is not par with Traeger’s, but you get cooking temperature monitoring and grill’s temperature control right from the app.
+However, Z Grills’s new models are catching up and are offering WIFI-enabled controllers, mobile apps, and all at, you guessed it, cheaper prices.
+Sure Z Grills app is not on par with Traeger’s, but you get cooking temperature monitoring and grill’s temperature control right from the app.

 Last but certainly not least, Construction and Built Quality – Traeger Wins